From multitype branching Brownian motions to branching Markov additive processes: Introduction

 \subsection{A motivating model: on-off branching Brownian motions}

-The starting point of this work is a model introduced by Blath et al.\ in \cite{BlaEtAl25}.
-Motivated by the biological concepts of \emph{dormancy} and \emph{seed banks} the authors proposed a branching particle system with two types: active and dormant.
-The two types are distinguished by different branching rates, reproduction laws, and motion dynamics.
-Furthermore, particles switch between the active and dormant states at certain rates.
-This system can be viewed as an extension of the well-known (single-type) branching Brownian motion (BBM) and is called \emph{on-off BBMs}.
-Similar to the classical BBM, the on-off BBMs are connected to travelling wave solutions of two-type Fisher-Kolmogorov-Petrovskii-Piskounov (FKPP) equations, featured with dormancy mechanisms.
-While \cite{BlaEtAl25} establishes the convergence of additive martingales and the existence of travelling waves in the supercritical regime, several problems remain open, including the following ones posed by these authors \cite[Section 4]{BlaEtAl25}: \begin{itemize} \item The uniqueness of the travelling waves. \item A probabilistic representation of the travelling waves akin to the Lalley-Sellke \cite{LalleySellke87} construction. \item Convergence of martingales and the existence of travelling waves in the critical regime. \end{itemize}
+The starting point of this work is an elegant two-type branching Brownian motion model introduced by Blath et al.\ \cite{BlaEtAl25}.
+Their model, so-called \emph{on-off branching Brownian motion} (on-off BBM), incorporates the biological concepts of \emph{dormancy} and \emph{seed banks}.
+In this branching system, particles exist in either an \emph{active} or \emph{dormant} state, with each type following distinct branching rates, reproduction laws, and motion dynamics.
+The model also allows stochastic switching between the two states.
+This framework provides a natural extension of the well-known (single-type) branching Brownian motion.
+As in the classical case, an on-off BBM is intimately related to a two-type extension of Fisher–Kolmogorov–Petrovskii–Piskunov (FKPP) equation with the dormancy feature.
+Through a careful and insightful analysis, \cite{BlaEtAl25} established two key results in the supercritical regime: the convergence of additive martingales and the existence of travelling waves.
+Moreover, the authors highlighted several open questions in \cite[Section 4]{BlaEtAl25}, including the following: \begin{itemize} \item The uniqueness of the travelling waves; \item A probabilistic representation of the travelling waves akin to the Lalley-Sellke \cite{LalleySellke87} construction; \item Convergence of martingales and the existence of travelling waves in the critical regime. \end{itemize}

 A classical technique for addressing such questions is the spine decomposition, which is a seminal method in branching process theory (see e.g.\ \cite{ShiBRW}).
 However, its application to the on-off BBMs is non-trivial.
 Although the literature on single-type and multitype BBMs is vast, it usually assumes the underlying particle motion is identical for all types; this is crucially different from the on/off BBMs, where the motions of particles are type-dependent.
 This seemingly minor extension introduces non-trivial technical difficulties.
 As Blath et al.\ note \cite{BlaEtAl25}, \emph{``the quadratic variation is truly probabilistic, making an application of the Girsanov Theorem difficult."} This inherent difficulty has thus posed a major obstacle to adapting the powerful spine decomposition technique.